dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

  | | 4.
 ICMPv6 destination unreachable.
  | | 5.
 ICMPv6 packet too big.
 ||
-Event code | Unsigned | A code relating to the event.
+ae-code | Unsigned | A code relating to the event.
 Optional.
 ||
-Address index | Unsigned | The index in the IP address table of the client address.
+ae-address-index | Unsigned | The index in the IP address table of the client address.
 ||
-Count | Unsigned | The number of occurrences of this event during the block collection period.
+ae-count | Unsigned | The number of occurrences of this event during the block collection period.

 ## Malformed packet records